 It certainly became a regular venue for us for a great morning coffee before heading off on our day’s adventure.
 Or a meeting place for few ‘quiet ales’ before heading off in the evening.

 Locals lounge around in the Nordic interior.
-Many are busy working on their laptops while they enjoyed a morning coffee or a quiet ale.
+Many are busy working on their laptops while they enjoyed a morning coffee or a quiet ale while taking advantage of the free WiFi.